syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Animations.md

 </tr>
 </table>

-N> Setting of AnimationMode is same for both TypeA and TypeB.
+N> Setting of AnimationMode is same for both `Displaying pop-up when the SfPopupLayout is set as root view`and `Displaying pop-up when the SfPopupLayout is not set as root view`

 ## Zoom